 'You're all right'."

 In Philly, the voting machines are set up so that if a voter selects all Democratic candidates, and then selects Obama/Biden, the light (selection) will go out for the Presidential candidate.
-This could create some confusion; having an instructional walk-through can help!
+This could create some confusion; having an instructional walk-through can help!means

 To cover those who do not have access to this video, printable instructions are also available on the link above.